ErkanGorgulu/Entity-Framework-E-Commerce/README.md

 # Entity-Framework-E-Commerce
 E-Commerce with well known database Northwind.
-This project is for my personal growth.

 This is a WinForms app.
 I started developing it with ADO.NET.
 Then later on, I switched to Entity Framework.
 It's a dummy project for me to improve myself.